oblac/jodd-site/content/email/1+index.md

+---
+javadoc: 'email'
+---

 # Email

-Sending emails in Java should be easier. *Jodd* provides some nice classes for sending emails in an easier, practical way.
+Sending emails in Java should be easier. *Jodd* provides some nice classes for sending and receiving emails in an easier, practical way.

 ## E-mail definition

-E-mail is defined as simple POJO bean of type `Email`.
-Each part of e-mail message can be set separately.
+Email is defined as simple POJO bean of type `Email`.
+Each part of email message can be set separately.
 Moreover, `Email` supports fluent interface, so even definition of an e-mail message would look natural.

 `Email` supports plain text, HTML messages and any combination of both.
-When only text or HTML message is set, simple e-mail will be sent.
+When only text or HTML message is set, simple email will be sent.
 When both text and HTML message is set, or when attachments are added, multipart e-mail will be sent.
 Actually, `Email` supports any number of separate messages to be sent as an email.
 Here are some examples using